-Eloquent cortex is a term that refers to specific brain areas that directly controls function, thus damage to this areas generally produces major focal neurological deficits.
+Eloquent cortex is a term that refers to specific brain areas that directly controls function, thus damage to these areas generally produces major focal neurological deficits.
 Examples of eloquent cortex are:

 - primary motor cortex (precentral gyrus)